wp-plugins/wordpress-seo/readme.txt

 	* Allow for 'Page x of x' to be localized too.
 	* Force the query for the current page to be used instead of the query that a bad plugin or even theme was using by calling `wp_reset_query` before the header functionality.
 	* If you're a Woothemes user and you activate WordPress SEO, the "use 3rd party plugins data" checkbox will be checked on upon activation.
+	* Non front page blog pages now have a title template: `%%title%% %%page%% - %%sitename%%` if they don't have a specific SEO title and there is no page template.

 = 1.1.9 =